 3. Display old cards in a photo book

+If you do decide to display your cards or use them in a photo book, we recommend using a copy and preserving the originals using proper archival practices.
 Save cards that are keepers in an acid-free, archival folder like those available from suppliers such as Archival Methods.

 5. Preserve personal marks